BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but include a light rain jacket or poncho as tropical showers can happen anytime.
-Don't forget reef-safe sunscreen, insect repellent (especially for evenings), a hat, and comfortable walking shoes or sandals.
-A waterproof bag is handy for boat trips.
+Pack light, breathable clothing, but also include a light rain jacket and a warmer layer for cooler evenings, especially if you're visiting during the shoulder seasons.
+Don't forget strong insect repellent with DEET, high SPF sunscreen, a wide-brimmed hat, and comfortable walking shoes suitable for sandy terrain.
+A waterproof bag for your electronics is also a smart idea for boat trips.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.